Dr. Stephan Sommer, Interim Director, Fermentation Sciences

-Dr. Sommer has joined faculty in 2013 to further develop the rapidly growing Fermentation Sciences program.
+Dr. Sommer joined ASU in 2013 to further develop the rapidly growing Fermentation Sciences program.
 He has more than eight years industry experience in various fields of beverage production including wineries, sparkling wine companies, breweries, table water production, and related fields like laboratories and industrial flavor production.
 He managed a commercial beverage laboratory and was involved in research projects and student education for the German wine industry.
 His main research focus is on product stability, beverage microbiology, and wine aging.

 Dr. Brett Taubman, Department of Chemistry